jakhall/sagemaker-labs/blazingtext/README.md

 <br>

-6. If the build and execution is successful we should be able to see the following from the project > piplelines tab.
-The video should demonstrate how to access this view.
+6. If the build and execution is successful we should be able to see the following from the Project > Piplelines tab.
+(The video should demonstrate how to access this view).

 <br>